aefimov/teamcity-deb/README.md

 git commit -m "Update SSL certs" git push origin master
 ```
-You also can save `ssl-certs` directory in your Git repo, but this is not very
+You also can save `ssl-certs` directory in your Git repo, but note that this is
-secure:
+not secure:
 ```
 git add ssl-certs
 git commit -m "Add artifacts of SSL keys creation" git push origin master
 ```

 ### Step 3.
-Creating SSH keys for `teamcity` user
+Create SSH keys for `teamcity` user
-TeamCity Server and Agent runned under user `teamcity`.
+TeamCity Server and Agent run under user `teamcity`.
 If you want to use SSH
-authorization to access into Version Control you need to generate SSH keys
+authorization to access Version Control servers you need to generate SSH keys
-(private and public).
+(private and public) for the user.

 ```
 ssh-keygen -t rsa -N "" -C teamcity -f ssh-keys/id_rsa
 ```
-It prompted for overwriting existing keys, you should agree.
+When it prompts for overwriting existing keys, you should agree.
 Don't forget to commit these new keys:
 ```
 git add ssh-keys/id_rsa*